dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### Activators

-Wether to include objects with "Activator" flag when rendering shadowmaps.
+Wether to include objects with "Activator" flag when rendering ps.

 >Default: false